Doctor of Nursing Practice – Family Nurse Practitioner Concentration (DNP-FNP)

 Offered by

-The Doctor of Nursing Practice degree with a Family Nurse Practitioner (FNP) concentration is the first program of its kind offered by a University of California campus.
-The program is designed for both BSN and MSN-prepared nurses to achieve a doctoral degree with an FNP concentration in a compact and comprehensive three-year program.
+The Doctor of Nursing Practice degree with a Family Nurse Practitioner (DNP-FNP) concentration is the first program of its kind to be offered by a University of California campus.
+Designed for both BSN- and MSN-prepared nurses, this comprehensive three-year program prepares you to become a clinical expert and leader.

-As rigorous as it is rewarding, the DNP-FNP program prepares you for family practice and interprofessional leadership at the highest level.
+As rigorous as it is rewarding, the DNP-FNP combines flexible learning, collaborative education, and immersive clinical experiences to ready you for family practice and interprofessional leadership at the highest level, emphasizing comprehensive, family-centered care across the lifespan.

 Program Details

-Throughout the program, you’ll develop your abilities to apply your knowledge and expertise in the DNP Scholarly Project – a quality improvement, evidence-based practice, or health policy project of original work that establishes you as a UCI Sue & Bill Gross School of Nursing clinical scholar.
+Throughout the program, you’ll develop your ability to apply knowledge and clinical expertise through the DNP Scholarly Project — a quality improvement, evidence-based practice, or health policy project of original work that establishes you as a UC Irvine Sue & Bill Gross School of Nursing clinical scholar.

 Program Duration